Ripple Effects

 Ripple Effects 3.5 - Studying Abroad Has Been Indispensable

-After many international exchange experiences including two Fulbright's, Kenny fries, a gay man with disabilities, shares his career as a researcher, writer and teacher with Goddard College in Vermont. http://www.miusa.org/resource/podcast/kenny
+After many international exchange experiences including two Fulbright's, Kenny fries, a person with a physical disability, shares his career as a researcher, writer and teacher with Goddard College in Vermont. http://www.miusa.org/resource/podcast/kenny

 Nov 21, 2017